-An alternative explanation for anti-Muslim sentiment in secularized societies does not focus on religious competition and orthodox Protestants, but on the nonreligious (Casanova 2004; Modood 2009; Mudde 2010; Van Bohemen et al. 2011).
-Although many people may still be church members, and even though there are many religious manifestations such as church buildings and references to God in public speech and public institutions (such as the monarchy or the oaths that public officials take), these manifestations have lost their former specific religious function, such as worship, salvation, or blessing (see Bruce 2011, 2013).
+An alternative explanation for anti-Muslim sentiment in secularized societies does not focus on religious competition and orthodox Protestants, but on the non-religious (Casanova 2004, Modood 2009, Mudde 2010, Van Bohemen 2011).
+Although many people may still be church members, and even though there are many religious manifestations such as church buildings and references to God in public speech and public institutions (such as the monarchy or the oaths that public officials take), these manifestations have lost their former specific religious function, such as worship, salvation or blessing (see Bruce 2011, 2013).
 For Norwegians, for example, it is still common to call themselves Lutheran.
-However, this is an aspect of national identity rather than of religiosity (Campbell 2007; Martin 2005).
-Similarly, the expression "oh my God" was initially used as a prayer for forgiveness and an act of worship, but is nowadays commonly used as an expression of surprise or excitement.
+However, this is an aspect of national identity rather than of religiosity (Campbell 2007, Martin 2005).
+Similarly, the expression 'Oh my God' was initially used as a prayer for forgiveness and an act of worship, but is nowadays commonly used as an expression of surprise or excitement.
 Its meaning has secularized.
-Indeed, the nonreligious expect the religious to normatively accept the quintessentially modern understanding of religion as privatized and in effect without public significance beyond the boundaries of churches and congregations.
+Indeed, the non-religious expect the religious to normatively accept the quintessentially modern understanding of religion as privatized and in effect without public significance beyond the boundaries of churches and congregations.

-Muslims in Western Europe have, however, not just retained their religious beliefs, but their religious identities have even strengthened through their encounter with the secularized cultures in which they have come to find themselves: the latter are 'Made in Europe' (Phalet et al. 2013; Voas and Fleischmann 2012).
-Muslims begin to challenge the secularist accommodation of religion that has evolved in Western societies over the last hundred years, claiming right to confessional education, protection of their faith from criticism and ridicule, and remedying of inequalities in laws and policies on the freedom of religious expression (Glendinning and Bruce 2011:504; Modood 2009).
-Whereas outside of remaining pockets of orthodoxy the typical Christian has transformed his or her religiosity into a strictly personal affair, Muslims are perceived to insist on public recognition and state support for their faith (Cesari 2011), thus challenging the secular truce, i.e., the social contract that guarantees religious freedom yet relegates religion from the public sphere to the private realm (Achterberg et al. 2009; Casanova 1994; Luckmann 1967).
-This tension sparks new controversies over the place of religion in Western European countries, as observed by Cesari with respect to Islam in France:

-Through the decades, major religious groups-Christian and Jewish-have made uneasy peace with laïcité by relegating religious expression to private domains.
+Muslims in Western Europe have however not just retained their religious beliefs, but their religious identities have even strengthened through their encounter with the secularized cultures in which they have come to find themselves: the latter are 'Made in Europe' (Phalet et al. 2013, Voas and Fleischmann 2012).
+Muslims begin to challenge the secularist accommodation of religion that has evolved in Western societies over the last hundred years, claiming right to confessional education, protection of their faith from criticism and ridicule, and remedying of inequalities in laws and policies on the freedom of religious expression (Glendinning and Bruce 2011:504, Modood 2009).
+Whereas outside remaining pockets of orthodoxy the typical Christian has transformed his or her religiosity into a strictly personal affair, Muslims are seen as insisting on public recognition and state support for their faith (Cesari 2011), thus challenging the secular truce, i.e., the social contract that guarantees religious freedom yet relegates religion from the public sphere to the private realm (Achterberg et al. 2009, Casanova 1994, Luckmann 1967).
+This sparks new controversies over the place of religion in Western European countries, as observed by Cesari with respect to Islam in France: "Through the decades, major religious groups - Christian and Jewish have made uneasy peace with laïcité by relegating religious expression to private domains.
 Muslim settlement in France has disrupted that peace.
-It has introduced new confusion over boundaries between public and private space and led to renewed controversy over religious freedom and political tolerance.
-(2002:36)

-Because Muslims hence challenge the secularized Western European countries, the nonreligious are expected to be the principal carriers of anti-Muslim sentiment.
-This leads us to formulate the hypothesis that

-H2a: In secularized countries, anti-Muslim sentiment will be strongest among the nonreligious.
+It has introduced new confusion over boundaries between public and private space and led to renewed controversy over religious freedom and political tolerance" (2002:36).
+Because Muslims hence challenge the secularized Western European countries, the non-religious are expected to be the principal carriers of anti-Muslim sentiment.
+This leads us to formulate the hypothesis that in secularized countries, anti-Muslim sentiment will be strongest among the non-religious (Hypothesis 2a).